dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 **Version Rule**

-EasyEDA version number is ReleaseYearCount.ReleaseMonth.ReleaseCountOfThisMonth.
+EasyEDA version number is `ReleaseYearCount.ReleaseMonth.ReleaseCountOfThisMonth`.
 For example, v4.9.3 is the fourth year release of EasyEDA, and at the ninth month of this year, EasyEDA had released 3 times.

 **Version Upgrade**